 The map might be your best friend, and keep you from walking in circles.
 The remake lets you mark heart pieces on the map so you can easily find your way back later on after securing whatever item you needed.

-I stumbled across a new house in the remake that seems to track and hold collectables hailing from Super Mario Bros. (like Shy Guy and Boo).
+I stumbled across a new house in the remake that seems to track and hold collectibles hailing from Super Mario Bros. (like Shy Guy and Boo).
 If anything, Nintendo has leaned more into Link’s Awakening’s wacky crossover elements with the remake.

 Link’s Awakening will even have a dungeon building tool called Chamber Dungeons.
 Level tiles from completed dungeons can be found throughout Koholint Island.
 If you bring the pieces to the gravedigger Dampé, you can create a mix and match dungeon to run through for rewards.
 Dampé hails from Ocarina of Time, so it’s odd to see him here.
 His presence makes me wonder if anyone else will appear.